 Environmental sustainability went further by reusing existing buildings on site and reusing the reinforced concrete slab that covered the whole site as a foundation for new houses, reducing excavation, waste and replacement materials.

-Ten years on and with the final phase completed in 2009, 'The Yard' as it is affectionately referred to, is a thriving community housing over 100 people with 41 self built and self finished homes, a busy community space and 3 occupied work units.
+The final phase was completed in 2009, ‘The Yard’ as it is affectionately referred to, is a thriving community housing over 100 people with 41 self built and self finished homes, a busy community space and 3 occupied work units.

 Not only has the site provided homes and created a new community but many of the people who worked on the project have gone on to start their own businesses with new skills acquired during the project.